MugTree/uk-trees-hugo-demo/content/posts/first-post.md

 +++
 date = "2024-10-07T10:31:25+01:00"
-title = "First Post"
+title = "Our new site   "
 type = "post"
-draft = true
+draft = false
 +++

-Lorem ipsum summary of the post.
+Welcome to our new site.

 <!--more-->

-Lorem ipsum rest of the post.
+We're writing this new site as a way to make the public more aware of all the trees in their environment.